vuejs/docs/src/ru/api/directives.md

 - **Shorthand:** `#`

-- **Expects:** JavaScript expression that is valid in a function argument position (supports destructuring in [supported environments](../guide/component-slots.html#destructuring-slot-props)).
+- **Ожидает:** JavaScript expression that is valid in a function argument position (supports destructuring in [supported environments](../guide/component-slots.html#destructuring-slot-props)).
 Optional - only needed if expecting props to be passed to the slot.

 - **Argument:** slot name (optional, defaults to `default`)